Create a plugin

 3. Initialize the plugin repository

-Use the CLI command to initialize the plugin repository with all the necessary files and configuration.
+Use the connery dev init CLI command to initialize the plugin repository with all the necessary files and configuration.

 npx connery@latest dev init